Sylvia Beach: Shakespeare and Company

 Plaque at 12 Rue de l'Odéon, Paris VI, location of Shakespeare and Company, which reads "In 1922, at this location, Mlle.
 Sylvia Beach published Ulysses by James Joyce."

 In July 1920, Beach met Irish writer James Joyce at a dinner party hosted by French poet André Spire.
 Soon after, Joyce joined her lending library.
-Joyce had been trying, unsuccessfully, to publish his manuscript for his masterpiece, Ulysses, and Beach, seeing his frustration, offered to publish it.
+Joyce had been trying, unsuccessfully, to publish his manuscript for Ulysses, and Beach offered to publish it.
+She hired M. Maurice Darantière, a printer from Dijon who did not understand English, to oversee the printing.
 Shakespeare and Company gained considerable fame after it published Ulysses in 1922, as a result of Joyce's inability to get an edition out in English-speaking countries.
-She was later financially stranded when Joyce signed on with another publisher, leaving her in debt after she had bankrolled, and suffered severe losses from, the publication of Ulysses.
+In 1932, Joyce sold the publishing rights to Random House for a $45,000 advance.
+He did not tell Beach of this decision, nor did he offer a portion of the funds.
+When asked about this, Joyce said: "A baby belongs to its mother, not to the midwife, doesn't it?"
+Beach was left near bankruptcy after the debt she had bankrolled to publish Ulysses.

 Shakespeare and Company experienced financial difficulty throughout the Great Depression of the 1930s but remained supported by wealthy friends, including Bryher.
 In 1936, when Beach thought she would be forced to close her shop, André Gide organized a group of writers into a club called Friends of Shakespeare and Company.
 Subscribers paid 200 francs a year to attend readings at the bookstore.
 Although subscriptions were limited to a select group of 200 people (the maximum number the store could accommodate), the renown of the French and American authors participating in readings during those two years attracted considerable attention to the store.
-Beach recalled that by then, "we were so glorious with all these famous writers and all the press we received that we began to do very well in business".
 Violette Leduc describes meeting her and the ambiance of the shop in her autobiography La Bâtarde.
 Shakespeare and Company remained open after the Fall of Paris, but by the end of 1941, she was forced to close it.

-She was interned for six months during World War II at Vittel until Tudor Wilkinson managed to secure her release in February 1942.
-Following her release she occasionally assisted the American member of the French Resistance, Drue Leyton, in sheltering allied airmen shot down in France.
+During the Nazi invasion of Paris, Beach was watched by the Gestapo for hiding Jewish friends to aid them in escaping the city.
+She was interned for six months during World War II, briefly at Bois de Bougogne, and then at Vittel, until Tudor Wilkinson secured her release in February 1942.
+Following her release she occasionally assisted an American member of the French Resistance, Drue Leyton, in sheltering allied airmen shot down in France.
 Beach kept her books hidden in a vacant apartment upstairs at 12 rue de l'Odeon.
 Ernest Hemingway symbolically "liberated" the shop in person in 1944, but it never re-opened for business.